rebeccatraceyt/bake-it-til-you-make-it/README.md

 - [jQuery](https://jquery.com/ "Link to jQuery page")
      - jQuery was used to simplify the JavaScript code used.
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
-    - Google fonts was used to import the fonts "Shaodows Into Light Two" and "Roboto" into the style.css file.
+    - Google fonts was used to import the fonts "Indie Flower" and "Work Sans" into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
      - Font Awesome was used on all pages throughout the website to import icons for UX purposes.
 - [jQuery Validation](https://jqueryvalidation.org/ "Link to jQuery Validation page")